Red (2021 film): Soundtrack

 The film's soundtrack album is composed by Mani Sharma, with lyrics written by Sirivennela Sitarama Sastry, Kasarla Shyam and Kalyan Chakravarthy.
 The film marks Sharma's first collaboration with Kishore Tirumala, and second collaboration with Ram, after ISmart Shankar (2019).
 The film's first song, "Nuvve Nuvve", was released by Lahari Music on 6 March 2020.
 The song "Dinchak" had vocals featuring Saketh and Keerthana Sharma, who earlier sung a similar song from Ram Pothineni's ISmart Shankar, which was also composed by Mani Sharma.
 It was initially slated to release as the film's second single, after the response for its promo which released on the occasion of Ram's birthday, 15 May 2020.
 However, the makers released another song "Kaun Acha Kaun Lucha" as the second single track on 12 December 2020.
 After a request from fans, the makers released the full song of "Dinchak" as the third single on the occasion of New Year's Eve on 30 December 2020.
 The full album was released on 12 January 2021.

-A reviewer from Indiaglitz gave 3 out of 5 statings, "The lyrics are laced with meaning even though the wordings do sound a bit too familiar.
-Perhaps, it's also dated but that's how Mani Sharma chooses to do it sometimes.
-The lines reflect the greyish nature of the protagonist.
-The composer sets to tune a winner of a song, although the notes sound like a rehash."